kupc25648/Truss-Analysis/README.md

   I am architectural graduated from Thailand.
 Now I am studying master course structural analysis in Japan.
 Being new with both python programing and structural analysis, this small project took me around 4 months to finish.
-If you are someone who is trying to program your own structural analysis program, I hope this repository can help.
+If you are someone who is trying to program your own structural analysis program, I hope this repository can helps.

 How users can get started with the project?